Palo-IT-Australia/hiring-dotnet/README.md

 # Challenges

-## Challange 1 - Register the Custom Authorization Middleware
+## Challenge 1 - Register the Custom Authorization Middleware
 ### Description
 One of the developers has written some custom authorisation middleware.
 The middleware can be found in `Middleware>CustomAuthMiddleware.cs`.